emrspecialistsamer/aws-lake-formation-workshop/website/content/30-howtostart/301-self-paced/3013-cloudformation.md

     Before starting this AWS Lake Formation workshop, you need to create the required AWS resources.
 To do this, we provide AWS CloudFormation template to create a stack that contains the resources.
 When you create the stack, AWS creates a number of resources in your account.
-The outcome of these steps is to create the sample TPC database running on Amazon RDS, sample users to test different security patterns, Glue connections and other IAM resources. <br />
+The outcome of these steps is to create the sample TPC database running on Amazon RDS, sample users to test different security patterns, Glue connections and other IAM resources. <br/>

     All of these resources are required for this workshop to build a secured data lake on AWS.<br/><br/>
     To launch the CloudFormation stack, click on Launch Stack. <br /> <br />